Spondylolisthesis (“spon-dee-low-lis-thee-sis”) is a big fancy word that simply means a vertebra in your spine has slipped out of position.

 Why not simply relieve the built-up spinal pressure instead?
 Relieve that extra pressure and out of place vertebrae and spinal discs may slip back into their proper position on their own.

-You can do that easily and safely with either inversion therapy or a Nubax Trio.
+You can do that easily and safely with either inversion therapy or a Back Ease.
 Both gently relieve spinal pressure by decompressing your vertebrae.
-Inversion therapy uses gravity to relieve the pressure while the Nubax uses your own body weight.
-See which would work best for you in this video comparison of these spinal decompression devices.
+Inversion therapy uses gravity to relieve the pressure while the Back Ease uses your own body weight.

 Spondylolisthesis Exercises to Prevent or Relieve Pain